ChrqnosMC/Villager-Rebalanced-TP/README.md

 # Villager Rebalanced TP
- Ressourcepack that works with Villager Rebalanced DP
+ Resourcepack that works with Villager Rebalanced DP